qrakhen/periodiq/periodiq/README.md

 ## Example Implementation / Quick Start

-This is a Quick Start example I put together to get a glimpse on the absolute basic features of _Periodiq_ - more Examples will follow soon, along with the docs.
+This is a quick and very dirty example I put together to get a glimpse on what the absolute basic features of _Periodiq_ are.
+More examples and some demo projects will follow soon.

     // require electron to later pass it into periodiq's core const Electron = require('electron');